 Assemblies and tutor times are very important in the daily life in Uxbridge High School.

-The house assemblies are hosted by the head of house and guidance leader.
+The assemblies are hosted by the head of year and guidance leader.
 Members of the leadership team and curriculum leaders present the theme for the week.
-There are various and interesting themes each week e.g. global awareness, tolerance, kindness, personal safety, learning styles, science matters, World Book Day and our PROUD values.
+There are various and interesting themes each week e.g. global awareness; tolerance; kindness; personal safety; learning styles; science matters; World Book Day and our PROUD values.

 The house leader board is presented showing the number of character credits and behaviour points of the houses accumulated from the beginning of year.
-A trophy is awarded to the best form of the week, commendation for the best attending form and prizes for the student with the most character credits.
+A trophy is awarded to the best form of the week, commendation for the form for best attendance and prizes for the student with the most character credits.

-When you do not have an assembly, the day begins with tutor time from 8.40am to 8.55am and there is a calendar of activities for every morning.
-These activities include uniform and equipment checks, attendance and punctuality discussions, academic skills sessions, literacy and numeracy challenges, news club and PiXL Edge.
+When you do not have an assembly, the day begins with tutor time from the start of school until 8.55am and there is a calendar of activities for every morning.
+These activities include uniform and equipment checks, attendance and punctuality discussions, academic skills sessions, transition sessions, literacy and numeracy challenges, news club and PiXL Edge.
 Once every fortnight you will also take part in a citizenship lesson during an extended form time period.

 PiXL Edge at UHS